 Certification and Standards

-Certification of the cabling system provides the assurance that that the installed cabling system delivers the bandwidth and performance needed for the reliable operation of 10GBASE-T before the network devices are purchased and installed.
+Certification of the twisted pair copper wire and cabling system provides the assurance that that the installed cabling system delivers the bandwidth and performance needed for the reliable operation of 10GBASE-T before the network devices are purchased and installed.

 Existing Category 6 or Class E cabling systems may satisfy the 10GBASE-T requirements established in IEEE 802.3an.
 However, these legacy cabling systems are limited in the length (35 m), over which they meet the transmission requirements.
 Re-certification of these installed links against the IEEE 802.3an (also TIA-TSB155 or ISO TR 24750) will deliver the definitive answer.

 Field certification of installed twisted-pair cabling for 10GBASE-T includes all the test parameters that are specified in the ANSI/TIA-568-C.2 and ISO/IEC 11801:2011 Edition 2.2 standards for Category 6A/Class EA links.
 Table 1 lists these test parameters.
 The major change for 10GBASE-T is the frequency range for these tests, now extending to 500 MHz in order to support the higher data rates of the 10GBASE-T signaling technology.
 These cabling standards refer to the legacy test parameters listed in table 1 as the “In-Channel” test parameters.
 We must add alien crosstalk test parameters to complete the field-certification effort for 10GBASE-T.

 |Test Parameter – ‘Old’ Name||Test Parameter – ‘New’ Name|